SummaryRead the full fact sheet

 Diagnosis of giardiasis

 If you think that you or your child have giardiasis, contact your doctor.
 Your doctor will arrange for a stool (faeces) sample to be tested.
 If the results show giardiasis, the doctor will provide appropriate advice and treatment.
-Your doctor will also notify the Department of Health and Human Services.
+Your doctor will also notify the Department of Health.

 Preventing the spread of giardiasis